The Aussie Boys is available now on Amazon Prime, Peccadillo Pod and Vimeo On Demand.

 Also, exploring themes of secrecy, desire and revelation, our third short, Infidels from director Luke Marsden, needs no words to convey how one night can change everything.
 Here the orange glow of a street light illuminates an apartment as one partner catches the other with an unknown man.
 The result is an atmospheric exploration of a relationship tested to its limits by an erosion of trust.

 Sometimes two souls collide with a brief intensity that is never repeated.
 These meetings are random, intoxicating, and often life-affirming.
 Sometimes they take the form of a random barside conversation lubricated by alcohol, and sometimes they come from a casual discussion that leads to a deep but fleeting connection of minds.
 Our fourth film Eric, directed by Andrew Lee, explores a meeting of souls in an isolated motel where two young men choosing to escape their past find a brief emotional release in each other’s company.
-Filmed in black and white, Eric is an understated and beautifully rich snapshot of two souls finding companionship when all hope seems lost; one a returning soldier suffering post-traumatic stress disorder and the other a lost and downtrodden young man in search of a meaningful friendship.
+Filmed in black and white, Eric is an understated and beautifully rich snapshot of two men who find companionship when all hope seems lost; one a returning soldier suffering post-traumatic stress disorder and the other a lost and downtrodden young man in search of a meaningful friendship.

 The fifth film in The Aussie Boys collection explores the classic road trip themes of revelation, self-discovery and escape as we join a mother and son who have chosen to flee their family home, leaving everything and everyone behind.
 What Grown-Ups Know, directed by Jonathan Wald, follows teenager Roy and his seriously ill mother, Elizabeth, as they attempt to escape the reality of Elizabeth’s condition through an aimless road trip with no cash.
 But when they arrive at an isolated caravan park, Roy finds himself attracted to the caravan park manager, Maurice.
 But as his mother’s health declines, Roy’s confused concepts of trust, sex, love and security will lead to deep fractures in the relationship with his ailing mother.